The best things to do in Bend for January

 Find a concert to enjoy at Bend’s historic Tower Theatre, which brings in an impressive mix of well-known artists, indie performers, and niche musicians you won’t often see at larger venues.

-Snap up tickets to Jazz at the Oxford, and kick off your swanky evening with cocktails and dinner at Roam.
-I highly recommend the Blood Moon made with sun ranch vodka, créme de cassis, lillet blanc, earl grey tea, blackberry, coriander, lemon, and soda water.
+Snap up tickets to Jazz at the Oxford, and kick off your jazzy evening with cocktails and dinner at Roam.
+I highly recommend the Fresh Tracks made with Casamigos Anejo, fresh rosemary, vanilla simple, lime, and egg white.

 Take a look at what’s happening, then vow to kick off your year by trying something different from your normal Bend adventures.